Occupational health nurse

 You’ll usually be employed as an independent practitioner in an organisation or as part of an occupational health service team in an organisation's human resources department.

-You could work in a variety of industries including health, commerce and education.
+You could work in a variety of industries including health, education, law firms or airlines.
 You could be employed by a large organisation or company such as an NHS trust, local authority or major retail chain.
 Some occupational health nurses establish their own businesses.

 Applying for a job within a large occupational health service should help you gain adequate supervision and support.
 This is especially important for a first job in an occupational health.

 To secure your first post in occupational health nursing, some knowledge or experience of the following would be helpful: